cisco/cisco-yang-puppet-module/README.md

 }
 ~~~

-The following example shows how to copy a file from the Puppet master to
+The following example manifest shows how to copy a file from the Puppet master to
 the agent and then reference it from the manifest.

 ~~~puppet